Terms and Conditions 2022/2023

 Amendments to confirmed reservations

 Arctic Inbound reserves the right to charge an amendment fee if a confirmed tour is changed.
 This fee may apply to each time an amendment is made to the tour.
-The amendment fee can be up to 0.5% of the total cost of the booking and will be added to the final invoice that will be sent to the Agent upon return of the client.
+The amendment fee can be up to 0.5% of the total cost of the booking and will be added to the final invoice that will be sent to the Agent according to the payment terms of the booking.

 Refunds and unused services

 Travel arrangements cancelled or amended by the Agent or client within 24 hours of departure or once travel has commenced will not qualify for any refunds, nor can services be substituted for alternative arrangements.
-Unused services are on-refundable unless the supplier cancels and agrees to a refund.
+Unused services are non-refundable.

 The date of the cancellation shall be when Arctic Inbound receives it in writing.